Jim Moran: 2010s

 Moran became the ranking member of the subcommittee after the Democratic Party lost control of the House of Representatives following the November 2010 elections.

 After President Obama's 2011 State of the Union Address, Moran was interviewed by Alhurra, an Arab television network.
 During the interview, he said, "a lot of people in [the United States of America] ... don't want to be governed by an African-American" and that the Democrats lost seats in the 2010 election for "the same reason the Civil War happened in the United States ... the Southern states, particularly the slaveholding states, didn't want to see a president who was opposed to slavery."
 The remarks received national media attention.
 The Washington Posts Jennifer Rubin said the remarks were "beyond uncivil" and "obnoxious".

 On March 16, 2012, Moran was arrested outside the Sudanese embassy in Washington, DC, at a protest against human rights abuses perpetrated by the Sudanese government, specifically bombings in the Nuba Mountains and refusal to allow humanitarian aid organizations access to refugees.
 He was charged with disorderly conduct and released, along with George Clooney and several others.

 On March 27, 2012, Moran introduced the AUTISM Educators Act that would implement a five-year pilot program allowing public schools to partner with colleges, universities, and non-profit organizations to promote teaching skills for educators working with high functioning students with autism.
 "This legislation is the product of a grassroots effort by parents, instructors, school officials and caring communities," he said.
 "Autism Spectrum Disorders are being diagnosed at an exploding rate.
 We have a responsibility to do everything in our power to provide the best education for our children."

-In 2012, Moran was recognized as a "Problem Solver" by the bipartisan grassroots organization No Labels for "continued willingness to work across the aisle and find common ground with members of the opposite party on important issues.
-His attitude is what Congress needs more of.
+In 2012, the bipartisan grassroots organization No Labels recognized Moran as a "Problem Solver" for "continued willingness to work across the aisle and find common ground with members of the opposite party on important issues.
+His attitude is what Congress needs more of."

 Moran joined Virginia Reps.
 Gerry Connolly and Bobby Scott in asking Attorney General Eric Holder for a Department of Justice investigation into allegations of voter fraud in Virginia following charges that a contractor to the Republican Party of Virginia was caught discarding completed voter registration forms in a Harrisonburg, Virginia dumpster.
 Shortly thereafter, conservative activist James O'Keefe released a video alleging involvement by Moran's son in a voting fraud discussion; see #Voter fraud allegations below.

 Moran occasionally appeared on MSNBC, usually on Hardball with Chris Matthews and The Ed Show.